 Similarly, if a contract is in English only and the contract is litigated in China, a Chinese court or arbitrator will have the contract translated from English to Simplified Chinese.
 More often than not, the translation will be very poor, and the parties will end up spending time and money fighting about mistranslations, rather than the primary contract dispute.

 Finally, with contracts with Chinese State Owned Enterprises (of which there are many), Chinese language and law control, and any disputes will be litigated in China.

 What does this mean for your business?
 The overarching message here is that you need to enter into a contract with a high-quality Chinese-language contract at the outset.
-You, and your company, do not want to be at the mercy of an English-language contract poorly translated into Chinese, or a Chinese-language contract that is not of your own making.
+Because mistranslations will kill you in China, you, and your company, do not want to be at the mercy of an English-language contract poorly translated into Chinese, or a Chinese-language contract that is not of your own making.

 So the moral of this section is to get a high-quality Chinese legal translation service in your corner from the get-go.
 That way, you can take your English-language contract, with which you are most comfortable, and ensure that it is accurately translated into Simplified Chinese.
 With that Chinese version in hand, you will know that any Chinese court or arbitrator that deals with the contract will be dealing with language and a translation of which you already approve.

 2. Legalese will get you into trouble in China; keep it simple.

 We are all aware that contractual language can get pretty arcane, technical, dense, and quite difficult to understand and even ambiguous.
 Just try to read any online agreement when downloading an app or computer program, and you know what we mean.
 In fact, most English-language contracts drafted by American lawyers begin with a long definition section that defines all the terms in the contract.
 Those hyper-technical, dense, “fine-print”-type contracts don’t fly in China.
 Simply put, the Chinese use simple contract language.